wayne931121/Sandbox/README.md

 # How does this work?

-Only Access Low Setintegritylevel Files
+This will open a new CLI, Only Access Low Setintegritylevel Files
 - Read: All Files Access.
 - Write: Only Low Setintegritylevel Files Can Be Writed.